moead-framework/documentation/docs/documentation.rst

 Tchebycheff                               :class:`moead_framework.aggregation.tchebycheff`
 ========================================= =========================================

-The aggregation function is used in MOEA/D to decompose the multi-objective problem into several mono-objective problems.
+The aggregation function is used in MOEA/D to decompose the multi-objective problem into several mono-objective sub-problems.
 The two main functions used are the Weighted Sum and the Tchebycheff function.
 In our framework, the aggregation function is a required parameter of the algorithm.
 It is represented in the framework by a class with two methods :